oimeitei/qumeas/README.md

 ### Building with CMake

-Alternatively, build and install QuMeas using CMake:
+Alternatively, build and install quMeas using CMake:

 1. Create a build directory:
 	```bash